Prashant29062003/react-portfolio/README.md

 4. Execute Commands as Needed: Perform any specific actions or commands required within the "Frontend" folder.
 For example, if you need to start a development server, build your frontend application, or run tests.

-5. Install Node modules in Frontend folder and run command this,
+5. Install Node modules in Frontend folder and run this command,
 ```bash
 npm install
 ```